DataTalksClub/machine-learning-zoomcamp/cohorts/2026/06-trees/images/2026-09-08-semantic-plot-repair-provenance.md

 run used the clean crop above and has only the required labels.
 The final arrows are explicit: loan application left-to-right, `YES / NO` right-to-left.

-The learned tree preserves the lesson's class mapping: `DEFAULT (class 1)` and `OK (class 0)`, with all four leaves connected.
-The summary tree makes the `records`, `job`, and `seniority` branch directions explicit with YES/NO labels.
+The learned-rules target was regenerated after an independent review found that the root branches were reversed.
+The new diagram uses the original JPG and its bounded crop as the only inputs and preserves the corrected lesson semantics:
+`records = no?` → `Yes` → `job in [yes]`, and `No` → `seniority < 5`.
+It contains
+only those two child tests, with no invented leaves or extra labels.
+The other two generated PNGs preserve the class mapping and summary-tree semantics described above.
 All three generated PNGs carry C2PA metadata from the built-in imagegen tool.

 ## Deterministic native chart renders